chungvuiloong/jeresulovuo/README.md

 I'm Jere, a programming enthusiast aiming to be a V-shaped programmer, from 🇲🇾 Malaysia currently living and settling in 🇫🇮 Finland.
 Passionate in learning new technologies and learning new programming languages.

-At the moment, I am using React.js (or languages similar such as Next.js) and tailwind.css
+At the moment, I am using React.js (or languages similar such as Next.js), TypeScript and tailwind.css

 <b> Currently working with: </b>
 - A Danish startup with a mission to interupt telecom industry with sustainability.